-Taxes helped start the process that would eventually lead to the Revolutionary War and America’s independence.
-The Stamp Act, Sugar Act, and Tea Act (which incited the Boston Tea Party) were tax and tariff laws placed on the colonies by England to raise revenue.
+Nevertheless, taxes play a critical role in U.S. history.
+Most significantly, the process that would eventually lead to the Revolutionary War and America’s independence was instigated, in part, by the Stamp Act, Sugar Act, and Tea Act (which incited the Boston Tea Party) – all of which were tax and tariff laws enacted by England on the colonies to raise revenue.

-Since the revolution, taxes and national events have influenced each other in ways that can help you better understand your tax situation, and how everyone benefits from the prices we pay.
+Since the Revolution, national events have had a major influence on tax rates.
+Understanding how those events contributed to the rates we pay can help you better understand your tax situation and how everyone benefits from the taxes you pay.

 U.S. Tax History

 The U.S. government imposed very few taxes during its early history.
 The federal government’s revenue came mostly from customs duties and land sales.
 That all changed as soon as the country went to war.

 The War of 1812